Last Updated: November 11, 2021

 That's a potential that a neighborhood fully built out with mediocre homes doesn't have.
 The lack of a grocery store is an opportunity for local residents to control the quality and types of food that they purchase, through joining together in a food co-op or an outdoor market.

-It's the community development equivalent of getting out of thinking about the scarcity of money or something else that you crave, and noticing how abundant the world really is.
+The asset-based approach is the community development equivalent of getting out of thinking about the scarcity of money or something else that you crave, and noticing how abundant the world really is.

 From there, the next actions are to enhance and build upon the assets, rather than to focus the energy on problems and import problem-solvers from outside the neighborhood, who may or may not have your best interests at heart.